dacoolguy1/alx-system_engineering-devops/0x0B-ssh/README.md

-Hre i lernt how to use ssh
+Hre i lernt how to use ssh key